otrv4/OTRv4-over-XMPP/otrv4-xmpp.md

 Since step 6, it is executed per device.

-Check: '2.2.3.
-Malicious device'.
+This is similar of how Signal works for group messaging.

 #### Wire

-Up to 8 devices (7 permanent, 1 temporary).
+In the wire protocol, it is allowed to have up to 8 devices (7 permanent, 1 that can be used as a temporary account).

+From the Wire security paper:

 "To send an encrypted message the sending client needs to have a cryptographic session with every client it wants to send the message to (usually all clients